About

 Eligibility for this grant is based on one’s demonstrated financial need and the applicant is required to complete a FAFSA form each year to qualify — and it’s FREE.

-While the federal government is the largest source of aid, primarily in the form of the Pell Grant, state governments often fund grants and scholarships for residents attending college in their state.
+While the federal government is the largest source of aid, primarily in the form of the Pell Grant, state governments often fund grants and scholarships for residents attending college in their state, such as the $7,500 back-to-school scholarship grant.

 In addition, there are grants in the form of tax credits for low-income families and the Medicaid, which subsidizes health insurance.
 For many single mothers with no income, this may be the only option for coverage.